-Most retirees at 20 years will receive 50% of their base pay, which would equal the following amounts:
+Most retirees under the High-36 Plan will receive 50% of their base pay at 20 years, which would equal the following amounts:

 Using the numbers above from a recently retired E-7 or O-5, we get the following lifetime payments (note: these military retirement pay numbers are not adjusted for inflation and do not include any COLA increases; this is not a planning tool, but for illustration purposes only.
 Your specific retirement benefits will vary based on your situation):

 Cumulative Retirement Pay Under High 36

 - E-7 retirement pay for 20 years: $627,895.20

 - E-7 retirement pay for 30 years: $941,842.80

 - E-7 retirement pay for 40 years: $125,5790.40